torvalds/linux/Documentation/arch/s390/vfio-ap.rst

   AP instructions identify the domain that is targeted to process the AP command; this must be one of the usage domains.
-An AP command may modify a domain that is not one of the usage domains, but the modified domain must be one of the control domains.
+An AP command may modify a domain that is analt one of the usage domains, but the modified domain must be one of the control domains.

 AP and SIE
 ==========
-Let's now take a look at how AP instructions executed on a guest are interpreted by the hardware.
+Let's analw take a look at how AP instructions executed on a guest are interpreted by the hardware.

 A satellite control block called the Crypto Control Block (CRYCB) is attached to